amygdala/code-snippets/ml/census_train_and_eval/README.md

 ### Scalably serve your trained model with CMLE Online Prediction

 You can deploy an exported model to Cloud ML Engine and scalably serve it for **prediction**, using the [CMLE Prediction service](https://cloud.google.com/ml-engine/docs/prediction-overview) to generate a prediction on new data with an easy-to-use REST API.
-Here we'll look at CMLE Online Prediction, which [just moved to general availability (GA) status](https://cloud.google.com/blog/big-data/2017/12/bringing-cloud-ml-engine-to-more-developers-with-online-prediction-features-and-reduced-prices); but [batch prediction](https://cloud.google.com/ml-engine/docs/batch-predict) is supported as well.
+Here we'll look at CMLE Online Prediction, which [recently moved to general availability (GA) status](https://cloud.google.com/blog/big-data/2017/12/bringing-cloud-ml-engine-to-more-developers-with-online-prediction-features-and-reduced-prices); but [batch prediction](https://cloud.google.com/ml-engine/docs/batch-predict) is supported as well.

 The online prediction service scales the number of nodes it uses to maximize the number of requests it can handle without introducing too much latency.
 To do that, the service: